dont-touch-my-mushroom/dont-touch-my-mushroom.github.io/mailing-list.md

 To subscribe, please select what describes you better:
 * **Audience**: you will only receive emails on shows in Zurich.
-* **Improviser**: then you will also receive information about workshops and options to participate.
+* **Improviser**: additionally to shows, you will also receive information about workshops and options to participate.

 > Note: After you sign up please check the "social" tab in gmail if you don't see a confirmation.
 You might want to whitelist these emails otherwise you might miss them.
 I promise not to send many notifications (just 1-2 per month).